blog

 How far in advance should I start technical SEO prep?

-At least 6–8 weeks before Q4, to give Google time to crawl and index changes.
+Ideally start in Q2, to give Google time to crawl and index changes.

 Do I need structured data on every product page?